wxie2017/wxie2017.github.io/pages/speech/mentally_ready_for_mentor.md

 Toastmasters members have a long history of supporting and nurturing each other through mentorship.
-Whether it is encouragement or guidance, whether it is shared experience or wisdom, whether it is useful knowledge or skill, my mentor is helping me to gains a foundation for building skills and meeting my goals in Toastmasters.
+Whether it is encouragement or guidance, whether it is shared experience or wisdom, whether it is useful knowledge or skill, my mentor is helping me to gain a foundation for building skills and meeting my goals in Toastmasters.

 There are many projects ahead.
 My mentor and I are both committed to the goals.
 The question should not be "am I ready?", I should stay ready for my mentor.

 Remember the little wisdom words from the mentor:
-You use your experience, and I will use mine to help you.
+You use your experience, and I will use mine to help you reach the goal.

 Thank you.